stanley-fork/WFGY/TensionUniverse/BlackHole/Q124_scalable_oversight_and_evaluation.md

 where:

-* `S_i(m)` is a source like factor capturing how strongly the ith semantic component (for example the AI system, the environment, or the institution) contributes to oversight load and risk in state `m`.
+* `S_i(m)` is a source like factor capturing how strongly the i-th semantic component (for example the AI system, the environment, or the institution) contributes to oversight load and risk in state `m`.
-* `C_j(m)` is a receptivity like factor encoding how sensitive the jth cognitive or institutional component is to oversight failure.
+* `C_j(m)` is a receptivity like factor encoding how sensitive the j-th cognitive or institutional component is to oversight failure.
 * `lambda(m)` is the convergence state factor from the TU core, representing whether local oversight reasoning is convergent, recursive, divergent, or chaotic within a bounded range.
-* `kappa_over` is a coupling constant that sets the overall scale of oversight related cognitive_tension for this encoding.
+* `kappa_over` is a coupling constant that sets the overall scale of oversight related cognitive tension for this encoding.

 The indexing sets for `i` and `j` are not needed at this layer.
 It is sufficient that for each `m` in the regular domain, `T_ij(m)` is well defined and finite.

-### 3.4 Invariants and effective constraints
+### 3.5 Invariants and effective constraints

 We define the following effective invariants, all computed with respect to finite evaluation libraries and clearly specified protocols.
+They serve two roles:

+* as independent measurements that reflect coverage and missed failures,
+* as calibration tools for checking whether the chosen definitions of `DeltaS_detect`, `DeltaS_load`, and `DeltaS_shift` behave reasonably.

 1. Coverage invariance

-Consider a finite evaluation library `L_eval` of tasks labeled with risk and difficulty, chosen according to prespecified criteria.
+Consider a finite evaluation library `L_eval` of tasks labeled with risk and difficulty, chosen according to prespecified criteria and the construction procedure in the encoding element.
 For a state `m` we define:

 ```txt
 I_cover(m) = min over buckets b in L_eval of